 (5) Any combination of one or more of the above four types of security deposit.

-(g) Failure of an individual private self-insured employer to maintain the required amount of deposit or to post an acceptable form of deposit as set forth in this Article shall be good cause for assessment of civil penalties pursuant to Labor Code Section 3702.9(a) by the Chief and/or, in the Director's discretion, revocation of the Certificate to Self-Insure.
+(f) Failure of an individual private self-insured employer to maintain the required amount of deposit or to post an acceptable form of deposit as set forth in this Article shall be good cause for assessment of civil penalties pursuant to Labor Code Section 3702.9(a) by the Chief and/or, in the Director's discretion, revocation of the Certificate to Self-Insure.

-(h) Failure of an individual private self-insured employer to post and maintain the required amount of security deposit for a period of 60 days shall be good cause for the Chief to summarily revoke a Certificate of Consent to Self-Insure.
+(g) Failure of an individual private self-insured employer to post and maintain the required amount of security deposit for a period of 60 days shall be good cause for the Chief to summarily revoke a Certificate of Consent to Self-Insure.
 The summary revocation of the Self-Insurer's Certificate of Consent will provide for a 15-day notice of termination, without a hearing.

-(1) Notwithstanding subsection (hg) above, the individual private self-insured employer may still request a hearing on the Chief's Revocation Order before the Director as provided in Article 11 of this subchapter 2.
+(1) Notwithstanding subsection (g) above, the individual private self-insured employer may still request a hearing on the Chief's Revocation Order before the Director as provided in Article 11 of this subchapter 2.

-(2) An individual private self-insurer requesting a hearing pursuant to subsection (hg)(1) shall be required to provide proof of workers' compensation coverage under a policy from an admitted carrier for the period of time without security deposit or proof of compliance with the Chief's request to post security.
+(2) An individual private self-insurer requesting a hearing pursuant to subsection (g)(1) shall be required to provide proof of workers' compensation coverage under a policy from an admitted carrier for the period of time without security deposit or proof of compliance with the Chief's request to post security.

 Note: Authority cited: Sections 54, 55, 3701.8 and 3702.10, Labor Code.
 Reference: Sections 59, 3700, 3701, 3701.5, 3701.8, 3702, 3702.3, 3702.6, 3702.10 and 3740-3745, Labor Code.